MESH-Research/invenio-group-collections-kcworks/README.md

 Copyright 2024 Mesh Research
 Contributors: Ian Scott

-Social groups integration between the InvenioRDM repository system and a Knowledge Commons instance as a part of *Knowledge Commons Works*.
-The package provides integration between Commons groups and InvenioRDM collections.
-It exposes a `group_collections` API endpoint that can be used for automatic creation of an InvenioRDM record collection linked to a Commons group.
-Updates to Commons Search for group collection events is not handled in this package but rather in the `invenio_remote_api_provisioner` package.
+The package provides integration between Commons groups and InvenioRDM collections (communities).
+It exposes a `group_collections` API endpoint that can be used for automatic creation of an InvenioRDM record collection linked to a group on a remote service.
+This package is intended for use with the Knowledge Commons Works instance of InvenioRDM, although it could be customized to work with other instances.
+If there is interest in using this package with other instances, please contact the package maintainer to discuss how the package could be updated to work for your use case.

+This package is also intended to be used in conjunction with the `invenio_remote_user_data` package, which provides a similar integration between group and user metadata from a remote service and InvenioRDM.

+Updates to external apis (like a search index) for group collection events is not handled in this package but rather in the `invenio_remote_api_provisioner` package.
 Updates to Commons group metadata in a linked Invenio collection are handled by the `invenio_remote_user_data` package.

 (Note: The Knowledge Commons Works instance of InvenioRDM uses the term "collection" in place of the default term "community" employed in standard InvenioRDM installations.)